Hylas: Literature

-"Hylas" is the name of one of the two characters in George Berkeley's Three Dialogues between Hylas and Philonous.
+Hylas is the name of one of the two characters in George Berkeley's Three Dialogues between Hylas and Philonous.
 He represents the materialist position against which Berkeley (through Philonous) argues.
 In this context, the name is derived from ὕλη, the classical Greek word for "matter."
-Stanisław Lem adopted these characters in his 1957 non-fiction, philosophical book, Dialogi (Dialogues).
+Stanisław Lem adopted these characters in his 1957 non-fiction, philosophical book Dialogi (Dialogs).

 Hylas is also mentioned in Thomas Hardy's Far from the Madding Crowd: "He called again: the valleys and farthest hills resounded as when the sailors invoked the lost Hylas on the Mysian shore; but no sheep."

+Cinema

+Hylas is a character in Jason and the Argonauts (1963), played by John Cairney.

+Hylas und die Nymphen (Switzerland, 2013) is an 11-minute short, based on the myth: "The body of a young man (Kai Albrecht) floats in a lily pond.
+Three young female suspects (Annina Euling, Lina Hoppe, Magdalena Neuhaus) are found and interrogated - the nymphs of our generation."

+Hylas (USA, 2021) is a four-minute horror short with Benito Borjas-Fitzpatrick as Hylas and Dan O'Reilly as a Naiad.